Ahmed-EGomaa/RDI-PBR/README.md

 Happy experimenting with the RDI PhotoBioreactor!

 # CONTRIBUTORS
-Ziyad Adbelal
+Ziyad Adbelal,
-Doha Ibrahim
+Doha Ibrahim,
-Adam maged
+Adam Maged, and
 Mostafa Kamal
 Supervised by: Ahmed Gomaa